 Retezat Wilderness is a well preserved protected area that represents the natural values of the Southern Carpathian region.
 It has high quality environments, a high number of endemic species, large well preserved forests, high number of endangered species and species that gives the area a very important role for biodiversity conservation and the development of natural ecological processes.

 The flora of Retezat Wilderness consists of approximately 1 190 plant species, of which 130 are endangered or vulnerable.
-In Retezat Wilderness, you’ll find one of the last remaining pristine forests in Europe, homeland for all Carpathian wilderness iconic species.
-More precisely, 55 species of mammals can be found in Retezat, accounting for 23% of all European terrestrial mammals.
+In Retezat Wilderness, you’ll find one of the last remaining pristine forests in Europe, homeland for all Carpathian Wilderness iconic species.
+More precisely, 55 species of mammals can be found in Retezat, accounting for 23% of all European terrestrial mammal species.

 Wolves, brown bear, wild boar, Eurasian lynx, wildcat, chamois, marmot, roe deer and red deer, as well as small carnivore species such as badger and otter found suitable habitats in the park.
 Soaring through the sky, you will find different species of eagles on the hunt for a meal.